Get

 My Dog Ate Tylenol (Acetaminophen): What Should I Do?
 Vet-Approved Advice

 Tylenol, or acetaminophen (paracetamol), is toxic to dogs and can lead to various health issues.
 If your dog eats Tylenol, it’s best to immediately speak with your veterinarian after the incident occurs.
-Acetaminophen is used for pain relief and fever reduction, which is why many people have it in their medicine cabinets.
+Acetaminophen is used for pain relief and fever reduction, so many people have it in their medicine cabinets.
 It’s also a common ingredient in many over-the-counter and prescription medications that treat headaches, menstrual discomfort, flu, and colds.

 In this article, we’ll discuss what you should do if your dog eats Tylenol, the signs of acetaminophen poisoning in dogs, and how to prevent it.